 It had been some time since I had remembered to sit down and appreciate the sweetness—the sacredness—of beginnings.

 More often, I overlook them, I rush through them, or I run from them.
-Yet beginnings color every inch and corner of our lives—the biggest ones, and the smallest ones too—and regardless of how daunting or how ordinary they may seem, every single one is a mini miracle.
+Yet beginnings color every inch and corner of our lives—the biggest ones, and the smallest ones too—and regardless of how daunting or how ordinary they may seem, every single one is a small miracle.

 It’s a miracle that—every day—the earth keeps spinning.
 It’s a miracle that the sun sinks, that we’re encased in shadows, and that it rises again every morning with the promise and mercy of a new day, a clean slate.
 It’s a miracle that the seasons change like clockwork, that the stifling summer heat subsides just in time for crisp leaves and pumpkins, for cool evening walks and bonfires.
 It’s a miracle that an ordinary morning can take our breath away.